 Start your adventure with a sunset tour of Shwedagon Pagoda, the most revered Buddhist temple in the country.
 Due to its popularity with the locals, a trip here will also provide you with plenty of opportunity to brush shoulders with people from all walks of life.
-For dinner, how about making a reservation at Le Planteur’s newly opened restaurant on 80 University Rd, arguably the grandest dining option in town?
+For dinner, how about making a reservation at the recently opened SEEDS restaurant, arguably the grandest dining option in town?

 Spend the first half of the morning exploring Yangon’s downtown area, a tour that will leave you feeling mesmerised as you navigate through the cracked walls and creeping vines that make up Yangon’s faded colonial grandeur.
 For lunch, we would recommend trying out the newly opened Rangoon Tea House.
 This afternoon, you will get the chance to ride Yangon’s Circle Line, a train route mostly used by locals as they travel in and out of the suburbs.
 For a downtown dining experience, a visit to the Japanese/Korean tapas style Gekko Bar comes highly recommended – located in the iconic Sofaer building, the perfectly preserved 1906 Manchester floor tiles and 100-year old Scottish steal beams also make this a worthwhile addition to your earlier colonial tour.

 Day 3 - Yangon to Bagan (Horse cart tour / sunset boat journey)